czp3009/spring-native-dispose-issue-reproduction/README.md

 # Issue reproduction

-This is a repository for reproducing issues.
+This is a repository for reproducing issues: https://github.com/spring-projects/spring-framework/issues/31819

+Note: the issue has been fixed

 # How to